 Employees should ask their company for details.
 English information and an application form for the National Pension withdrawal payment is available at your local municipal office.
 You should start the application within 2 years of leaving Japan.
 When your application is approved, the payment will be made to your bank account.

-International social security agreements to avoid enrollment in the pension plans of 2 countries are in effect with Germany, the United Kingdom, South Korea, the United States, Belgium, France, Canada, Australia, Netherlands, Czech Republic, Spain, Ireland, Brazil, and Switzerland.
+International social security agreements to avoid enrollment in the pension plans of 2 countries are in effect with Germany, the United Kingdom, South Korea, the United States, Belgium, France, Canada, Australia, Netherlands, Czech Republic, Spain, Ireland, Brazil, Switzerland, Hungary, India, Luxembourg, Philippines, Slovak, China, Finland, and Sweden.
 Generally, nationals who are posted to Japan for fewer than 5 years will not be required to enroll with the Japanese pension plans.See also: Japan Pension Service website.